-Hakim (2015) stated that there are at least eight requirements for democracy, including:
+Robert Dahl stated that there are at least eight requirements for democracy, including Hakim (2015):

 - 1. Freedom to form and join organizations (associations and gatherings) - 2.
 Freedom of expression (expressing opinions) - 3.
 The right to choose and be elected - 4.
 Relatively open opportunities to hold public office - 5.
 The right for political leaders to compete to support or give support - 6.
 Alternative sources of information. - 7.
 Free and fair elections - 8.
-The institutionalization of government policymaking refers to or relies on the voices of the people through voting and other similar methods.
+The institutionalization of government policymaking refers to or relies on the voices of people through voting and other similar methods.

-According to Rousseau, sovereignty is based on the general will (Volonte generale) and is realized through law, which has the following four characteristics: First, unity is the spirit of a united nation, which has the right to rule and does not want to be dominated, which is realized in law enforcement and demands for justice.
-Second, indivisibilities are sovereign entities that cannot be divided, such as the state or the people implementing and upholding all provisions regarding sovereignty.
-Third, inalienability or sovereignty cannot be sold, mortgaged, or transferred.
-From generation to generation, sovereignty belongs to the state, and this quality is in accordance with the nature of sovereignty.
-Fourth, Imprescriptibilite is sovereignty that remains in the hands of the people and does not shrink or decrease; it is not a right or object that can be lost or lost, but supreme power is eternal, the same as the rise and fall of the people.
-Theoretically, democracy is a government of, by, and for the people.
+According to Rousseau (1712-1778), sovereignty is based on the general will (Volonte generale) and is realized through law, which has the following four characteristics: First, unity is the spirit of a united nation, has the right to rule, and does not want to be dominated, which is realized in law enforcement and demands for justice.
+Second, indivisibilities are sovereignty that cannot be divided, such as the state or the people implementing and upholding all provisions regarding sovereignty.
+Third, inalienability, or sovereignty, cannot be sold, mortgaged, or transferred.
+From generation to generation, sovereignty belongs to the state, and this quality is in accordance with the nature of sovereignty itself.
+Fourth,

+Imprescriptibilite is sovereignty that remains in the hands of the people and does not shrink or decrease; it is not a right or object that can be lost or lost, but supreme power is eternal, the same as the rise and fall of the people.
+Theoretically, democracy is the government of the people, by the people, and for the people.
 In constitutional practice, although a country claims to be a democracy, many democratic principles are ignored in many ways.
-The term democracy comes from the Latin "demos" which means people, and people "cratein", which means government.
-Therefore, democracy is a government of the people.
-However, in the modern world, the definition of democracy emphasizes that political power is in the hands of the people (Candra, Gunawan, & Geraldi, 2024).
+The term democracy comes from the Latin "demos" which means people, and people "cratein" which means government.
+Therefore, democracy is the government of the people.
+However, in the modern world, the definition of democracy emphasizes that political power is in the hands of the people (Suseno, 2001).

 Jimly Assihiddique believes that democracy is first of all an idea that assumes that power comes from, by and for the people.
-In a participatory sense, democracy is a concept of power that is recognized as originating from the people; therefore, it is the people who actually determine, provide direction, and organize state life.
-This understanding is included in the definition of popular sovereignty, namely the highest power that is in the hands of the people, which is held by and for the people themselves and is always open to the widest possible participation of the people in the administration of the state.
-A country that can realize the idea of democracy is good and ideal.
-The characteristics of democratic governments are as follows:
+In a participatory sense, democracy is a concept of power that is basically recognized as originating from the people; therefore, it is the people who actually determine and provide direction and organize state life.
+This understanding is included in the definition of popular sovereignty, namely the highest power that is in the hands of the people, which is held by and for the people themselves and is always open to the widest possible participation of the people in the administration of the state country.
+A country that can realize the idea of democracy is good and ideal (Asshiddiqie, 2005).
+The characteristics of a democratic government are as follows:

 - 1. The involvement of citizens (people) in political decision-making, both directly and indirectly (representation). - 2.
-There are equal rights for all citizens in all fields

-- 3. There is freedom and independence for all citizens - 4.
-A general election is held to elect representatives who sit in people's institutions.
+There are equal rights for all citizens in all fields - 3.
+There is freedom and independence for all citizens - 4.
+There is a general election to elect representatives who sit in people's institutions.